startdevelopfin/SDF/Content/swiftUI/temperatureConverter2.md

 ## Protocols and Classes for Conversion Logic 🧩

-<p>Our original app had conversion logic embedded directly in the view.
-Now, we've extracted it into a proper architecture using protocols and classes:</p>
+<p>The original app had conversion logic embedded directly in the view.
+Now, I've extracted it into a proper architecture using protocols and classes:</p>

 ```swift
 // Define a protocol for temperature conversion